conduitio-labs/conduit-connector-oracle/README.md

 ### Change Data Capture

 This connector implements CDC features for Oracle by adding a tracking table and a trigger to populate it.
-The tracking table and trigger name have the same names as a target table wit the prefix `CONDUIT`.
-The tracking table has all the same columns as the target table plus three additional columns:
+The tracking table and trigger name have the same names as a source table with the prefix `CONDUIT`.
+The tracking table has all the same columns as the source table plus three additional columns:

 | name                          | description                                          |
 |-------------------------------|------------------------------------------------------|